JKAnderson/DS-Gadget/readme.txt

---| DS Gadget 2.3
+--| DS Gadget 3.0
 --| https://github.com/JKAnderson/DS-Gadget

-A multi-purpose testing tool for Dark Souls 1.
-Compatible with both the Steam and debug versions.
+A multi-purpose testing tool for Dark Souls: Prepare to Die Edition.
+Compatible with the current Steam and debug versions, as well as, in theory, everything else.
 Requires .NET 4.6.2: https://www.microsoft.com/net/download/thank-you/net462
-and VC Redist 2012 x86: https://my.visualstudio.com/Downloads?pid=1452
+and VC Redist 2012 x86: https://www.microsoft.com/en-us/download/details.aspx?id=30679
 You probably already have both.

+--| Instructions

+Extract the entire Gadget folder to wherever you want, and run DS Gadget.exe.
+Once the game is running, Gadget will automatically attach; if the Version is displayed in green everything should work correctly.
+If it's orange, your game version isn't fully supported and some things may not work.
+I recommend finding a newer one.
+All features are disabled until you load a character (indicated by the Loaded text).
+When you shut down Gadget, active modifications like cheats and filters will be reset.

+If you get the following error when using certain features, uninstall and reinstall the VC Redist linked above:
+System.IO.FileNotFoundException: Could not load file or assembly 'Fasm.NET.dll' or one of its dependencies.

 --| Credits